canonical/netplan/doc/netplan-yaml.md

 **Purpose**: Use the `bonds` key to create Bond (Link Aggregation) interfaces.

-**Structure**: The key consists of a mapping of interface names.
+**Structure**: The key consists of a mapping of Bond interface names.
 Each `bond` has an optional list of interfaces that will be part of the aggregation.
 The interfaces listed in the `interfaces` key must also be defined in your Netplan configuration.
-The general configuration structure for bonds is shown below.
+The general configuration structure for Bonds is shown below.

 ```yaml
 network: